-In 1790 they had a son, Joseph, who married Sarah Salsbury.
-Joseph and Sarah's children were all baptised in Crick as follows:
+On 13th May 1811 John and Elizabeth's son, Joseph, married Sarah Salsbury.
+Joseph and Sarah's eight children were all baptised in Crick as follows:

 From these offspring, my great great great granddad was John Crofts, 1814.